 Yes, the AALC supports and operates American Lutheran Theological Seminary (ALTS).
 We have our own President and Registrar.
 ALTS is located in Fort Wayne, Indiana on the campus of Concordia Theological Seminary (CTS).
 Our students receive their theological training through CTS and their practical training through ALTS.
 Their field work and their vicarage are done at local AALC churches under ALTS supervision.

-Churches without a pastor or those who would like to add to their staff contact the National Office.
-The National Office provides a call list of three to five qualified and certified pastors from the AALC clergy roster.
-The church is then free to interview each man as they choose and issue a call to the one they select.
+Churches without a pastor or those who would like to add a pastor to their staff will contact the National Office.
+The National Office will then provide a qualified and certified candidate after the congregation is interviewed, usually by the Presiding Pastor, who will help the congregation explore the skills necessary for that particular call.
+The church is free to interview the candidate and issue a call if they so choose.
+If there is no call issued, the process begins again with a selection of a new candidate.

 Our position is that from a scriptural and confessional standpoint, the pastoral office is restricted to men.
 We do, however, recruit and train women to be trained Deaconesses who are then called by churches to supplement the pastoral staff and to augment the ministry of the local church.